digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 - We are publishing live platform performance metrics, so users can clearly understand reliability and availability.
 - We are publishing dataset quality and coverage information, so users can understand what data we currently have.
-- We are improving map search by Local Planning Authority and Town, so users can find relevant data more easily.
+- We are improving map search by Town, so users can find relevant data more easily.

 ### Next

-- We plan to provide datasets in formats such as Parquet to support large‑scale analysis and reuse.
 - We intend to package datasets around common user needs, with clearer context and guidance, to make them easier to use and consume.

 ### Later